-To examine selective constraints in AS SNVs, we consider the enrichment of rare variants with MAF ≤ 0.5%.4,40 We limit our analyses for ASE SNVs to only those found in CDS regions and ASB SNVs to only those found within known TF motifs (among the 679 non-coding categories in Supp File 1).
-Our results in Figure 5 show a statistically significant lower enrichment of rare variants in ASE SNVs as compared to non-ASE SNVs (Fisher’s exact test odds ratio=0.2, p<2.2e-16) but statistically insignificant higher enrichment of rare variants in non-ASB SNVs than ASB SNVs (Fisher’s exact test odds ratio=1.4, p=0.04).
+To examine selective constraints in allele-specific SNVs, we consider the enrichment of rare variants with MAF ≤ 0.5%.4,38 We limit our analyses for ASE SNVs to only those found in CDS regions and ASB SNVs to only those found within known TF motifs (among the 708 non-coding categories in Supp File 1).
+Our results in Figure 5 show a statistically significant lower enrichment of rare variants in ASE SNVs as compared to non-ASE SNVs (Fisher’s exact test odds ratio=0.2, p<2.2e-16) but statistically insignificant higher enrichment of rare variants in non-ASB SNVs than ASB SNVs (Fisher’s exact test odds ratio=1.4, p=0.08).
 This posits that ASE SNVs are under lesser selective constraints than non-ASE SNVs.
 Such weaker selection may be a result of accommodating varying levels of gene expression across individuals.
-In addition, ASB SNVs seem to be under less selective constraints than ASE SNVs, which aligns well with the results in a previous study where more variability is being observed in binding than expression 19.
+In addition, ASB SNVs seem to be under less selective constraints than ASE SNVs, which agrees well with the results in a previous study where more variability is being observed in binding than expression 19.

-,,,,,not clear,,,,,,,,as a.
-Resource ,,,
+Allele-specific variants in TF binding motifs affecting TF occupancy in the same allelic direction

+A pertinent ASB analysis is to identify ASB SNVs that might cause TF binding difference, particularly if they are in the same allelic direction.
+For instance, we expect an ASB SNV with an alternate allele that disrupts a TF binding motif to occur less frequently in a motif and hence associated with less binding (less reads).
+Using motifs that are found by Kheradpour and Kellis39, we identified 328 ASB SNVs across multiple individuals that reside in the motifs of 16 TFs.
+We further obtain the frequencies of the reference and alternate allele occurring at the SNV position in the position frequency matrix of the motifs from Kheradpour and Kellis. ,,,,,not clear,,,,To see if the allele-specific behavior occurs in the same direction as TF occupancy, we correlate the difference between the nucleotide frequencies of the reference and alternate allele occurring in the motifs, with the allelic ratio of the ChIP-seq read counts at the SNV position.
+We found a statistically significant correlation between the two (Pearson’s correlation = 0.70, p<2.2e-16).
+In general, the effects of the SNVs are consistent across individuals in the context of the same motifs, even when an opposite effect is observed (e.g. alternate allele is disruptive but allelic ratio ≤ 0.5, signifying more reads aligned to the alternate allele). ,,,,as a.
+Resource ,,,We provide the SNVs found in multiple individuals with the allelic ratio, reference and alternate allele frequencies found in the various TF motifs (Supp File 4).

 Discussion

-Much research on regulatory variants has been performed using eQTL mapping of common variants.
-AS analyses can provide a complementary approach for detecting regulatory variants.
-Firstly, we found a substantial number of very rare AS SNVs with MAF ≤ 0.5%.
-Rare SNVs are harder to assess by eQTL mapping.
-However, the number is expected to increase with more personal genomes.
-Secondly, in eQTL mapping, correlation is drawn between total expression measured between individuals in a population and their genotypes.
-This is allele-insensitive as the total expression across a single locus is measured.
-However, in an AS approach, even if the total expression is the same across genotypes, difference in allelic expression can still be detected.
-Such a within-individual control in an AS approach also alleviates normalization issues across multiple assays.
-Thirdly, eQTL mapping is contingent on population size for sufficient statistics, while the AS approach can detect AS effects en masse within a single individual’s genome.
-This makes it an attractive strategy for biological samples such as primary cells and tissues that are difficult to obtain in large numbers.